TFlexSoom-School/MazeOfDreamz/BluetoothConnection/README.md

 ## Setup BluetoothServer:

-Unfortuantly to run this code for testing you will need a raspberry pi with built in bluetooth like the raspberry pi.
+Unfortunately to run this code for testing you will need a raspberry pi with built in bluetooth like the raspberry pi.
 Don't worry about running this if you do not have the hardware.

 You will also need a way to send serial messages to server socket.
 If you do not have one, but do have a